techfromsage/aspire-moodle-integration/2.x-activity-module/mod/aspirelists/README.md

     <dt>Custom Parameters</dt>
     <dd>You will almost certainly need to add some custom parameters here - read <a href="http://knowledge.talis.com/articles/tarl-lti/#parameters" title="link to TARL LTI article">this article for more information</a></dd>
     <dt>Show tool type when creating tool instances</dt>
-    <dd>Check this if you want TARL to appear as an option when an instructor adds an LTI resource as an External Tool</dd>
+    <dd>Check this if you want TARL to appear as an option when an instructor adds an LTI resource as an External Tool (note that you may not need to do this as the ativity module will add a 'resource' which can be chosen instead of using the built-in 'External Tool' activity type)</dd>
     <dt>Default Launch Container</dt>
     <dd>Choose either <em>Embed</em> or <em>Embed, without blocks</em>, depending on your preference</dd>
 </dl>